mshtelma/Udacity-Deep-Reinforcement-Learning-ND-Projects/navigation/Report.md

 ### Visual Banana Environment

+Visual environment was solved in 1400 episodes.
-Below is the chart of mean score over 100 last episodes for run of Unity Banana Environment with visual state :
+(Detailed history of scores duing the training is available in file navigation/visual_banana_nohup.out) Below is the chart of mean score over 100 last episodes for run of Unity Banana Environment with visual state :